mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-permission-scope.md

 ### Breaking inheritance

-Breaking inheritance on a file or folder creates a new permission scope, increasing the scope count.
-Breaking inheritance on a file or folder increases the scope count by 1.
+Breaking inheritance on a file or folder creates a new permission scope, increasing the scope count by 1.

-You can break the inheritance in two methods:
+You can break the inheritance using two methods:

 - You can [break inheritance manually](https://support.microsoft.com/office/customize-permissions-for-a-sharepoint-list-or-library-02d770f3-59eb-4910-a608-5f84cc297782#bkmk-break-inheritance) by going to the settings of the library.
 - If you share a file or folder, this action breaks permission inheritance on the file or folder, allowing its ACL (and the content within the folder) to differ from its parent.